-Itching can be a big problem for people with inverse psoriasis.
-There are several anti-itch and cooling lotions that are available over the counter to relieve these symptoms.
-Antihistamine drugs can also relieve itching symptoms.
+Itching can be a big problem.
+Several anti-itch and cooling lotions are available over the counter to relieve these symptoms.
+Antihistamine drugs can also relieve itching.

-It is also helpful to learn what provokes an individual's symptoms and to avoid those triggers where possible.
+Keeping a diary can help a person to pinpoint what causes their symptoms and to avoid those triggers where possible.

-Inverse psoriasis can be difficult to treat in some cases.
-Some simple lifestyle changes and topical medications can help to bring the symptoms under control, however.
+Inverse psoriasis can be difficult to treat in some cases, but some lifestyle changes and topical medications can help to bring the symptoms under control.

-It is important for people with inverse psoriasis to stay in touch with their doctor.
-This is particularly important during a flare-up that is not being relieved by prescribed medications.
+It is important for people with inverse psoriasis to stay in touch with their doctor, especially if they have a flare-up that does not respond to prescribed medications.